 “I think we’re going to have to expect pushes,” Konecny, Philadelphia’s leading scorer (27 goals, 41 assists) said.
 “You’re going to have momentum changes back and forth, so in those moments, just talking on the bench, communicating with each other, helping one another out and then you get through those pushes.
 You stay within your structure and when you break (a team), that’s when you capitalize.

 “I’m excited that we’re back, but we’re not satisfied yet.
-Big picture, it’s great we made the playoffs.
-But right now, we’re not done.”
+Big picture: It’s great we made the playoffs, but, right now, we’re not done.”